 Despite the obvious complications the sector faces at the moment, the figures from Knowledge Bank suggest that the market is performing better than most could have realistically predicted.

 “Some trends are continuing, with max LTVs again being a hot topic.
-Lenders are responding and in November, many LTVs were gradually increased back to pre Covid-19 levels, however, an increase in new broker searches such as soft footprint DIP and ‘First Time Bridgers’ shows how the market is constantly changing.
+Lenders are responding, and in November, many LTVs were gradually increased back to pre-Covid-19 levels; however, an increase in new broker searches such as soft footprint DIP and ‘First Time Bridgers’ shows how the market is constantly changing.

 “Lenders are constantly adapting criteria to keep up with the evolving market.
 It is now physically impossible for any mortgage broker to keep all the different criteria in their heads.
-So, it is now more important than ever for brokers to use a comprehensive criteria search system to ensure they can provide their clients with best advice – and evidence that they have done so.”
+So, it is now more important than ever for brokers to use a comprehensive criteria search system to ensure they can provide their clients with the best advice and evidence that they have done so.”